-What is Cataract Surgery?
+What is Cataract Surgery/Laser Cataract Surgery?

 The operation itself entails making a tiny incision in the cornea.
-Through this incision, the surgeon inserts an instrument about the size of a pen tip.
+Through this incision, the eye surgeon inserts an instrument about the size of a pen tip.
 This instrument breaks the cloudy lens into pieces and removes them from the eye.
 Once the cataract is removed, a cataract replacement lens is inserted through the same tiny incision and set into position.
 This replacement lens (IOL) may remove the need for glasses or bifocals.

-What can I expect following Cataract Surgery?
+What can I expect following cataract surgery/laser cataract surgery?

-Patients typically return home the very same day as cataract surgery.
+Patients typically return home the very same day as their cataract surgery/laser cataract surgery.
 Eye drops may be prescribed to guard against infection and help your eye heal.
 For a few days, you may need to wear an eye shield.
 Everyone heals differently, but most patients see well enough to return to their routine activities within a day or so.

 In addition to cataract surgery/laser cataract surgery, we also offer a variety of optical procedures.
 We guarantee that we will be able to assist you and address any issues you may have with your vision.